How to Grow Zucchini Indoors

 Intermediate.
 You’ll sprout, thin, prune, and pollinate.

-Best Zucchini varieties to grow inside.
+Best Zucchini Varieties to Grow Indoors

 Zucchini has two types: vining and bush.
 Bush types are more suited to grow indoors than vining ones.
 We’ve listed the most popular varieties for you below: